 Most restaurant meals are pretty large and loaded with calories.
 One of the quickest ways to cut your dining costs in half is to share your meal.

 Ask your server for an extra plate and then just divide it between you and your partner.
-If the two of you can’t agree on what to order, just divide your meal in two and save half of it to eat for lunch tomorrow.
+If the two of you can’t agree on what to order, just get a to-go box and divide your own meal in two before you start eating.
+Save half of it to eat for lunch or dinner tomorrow.

 Don’t Get The Appetizers

-With a Free Ebates account, you can get cash back for purchases at restaurants and you can even purchase deeply discounted gift cards for Restaurants.com.
+With a Free Rakuten Account, you can get cash back for purchases at restaurants and you can even purchase deeply discounted gift cards for Restaurants.com.
 Go here and you’ll get a $10 bonus just for making your first purchase.

 Enjoy Happy Hour